 The MCA bus (Micro Channel Architecture) is an improved proprietary bus designed by IBM in 1987 to be used in their PS/2 line of computer.
 This 16 to 32-bit bus was incompatible with the ISA bus and could reach a throughput of 20 Mb/s.

-The EISA bus (Extended Industry Standard Architecture) was developed in 1988 by a consortium of companies (AST, Compaq, Epson, Hewlett-Packard, NEC, Olivetti, Tandy, Wyse and Zenith) in order to compete with the MCA proprietary bus that was launched by IBM the previous year.
+The EISA bus (Extended Industry Standard Architecture) was developed in 1988 by a consortium of companies (AST, Compaq, Epson, Hewlett-Packard, NEC, Olivetti, Tandy, Wyse, and Zenith) to compete with the MCA proprietary bus that was launched by IBM the previous year.
 The EISA bus used connectors that were the same size as the ISA connector but with 4 rows of contacts instead of 2, for 32-bit addressing.

 The EISA connectors were deeper and the additional rows of contacts were placed below the rows of ISA contacts.
 Thus, it was possible to plug an ISA expansion board into an EISA connector.
 However, they did not plug as deep into the connector (because of the bezels) and thus only used the top rows (ISA) of contacts.

 Traditional I/O buses, such as ISA, MCA our EISA buses, are directly connected to the main bus and there are forced to work at the same frequency.
 However, some I/O peripherals need a very low bandwidth while other need higher bandwidths.
 Therefore there are bottlenecks on the bus.
-In order to solve this problem, the "local bus" architecture offers to take advantage of the system bus, or front side bus (FSB), by interfacing directly with it.
+To solve this problem, the "local bus" architecture offers to take advantage of the system bus, or front side bus (FSB), by interfacing directly with it.

-In 1992, the VESA local bus (VLB) was developed by the VESA (Video Electronics Standard Association under the aegis of the company NEC) in order to offer a local bus dedicated to graphics systems.
+In 1992, the VESA local bus (VLB) was developed by the VESA (Video Electronics Standard Association under the aegis of the company NEC) to offer a local bus dedicated to graphics systems.
 The VLB is a 16-bit ISA connector with an added 16-bit connector: